 Losses today were led by utilities, commodity and consumer- staples companies as eight of the 10 main industry groups in the S&P 500 retreated.
 Caterpillar Inc., Verizon Communications Inc. and McDonald’s Corp. lost at least 1 percent to pace declines in the largest U.S. companies.

 Procter & Gamble Co.
-(PG), the world’s largest consumer-goods company, declined 2.9 percent after cutting (PG) its earnings and revenue forecasts for the second time in less than two months as sales growth slows in Europe and the U.S. Adobe Systems Inc., the largest maker of graphic-design software, fell 2.7 percent as it forecast sales and profit that trailed estimates after it began selling its products via subscriptions.
+(PG:US), the world’s largest consumer-goods company, declined 2.9 percent after cutting (PG:US) its earnings and revenue forecasts for the second time in less than two months as sales growth slows in Europe and the U.S. Adobe Systems Inc., the largest maker of graphic-design software, fell 2.7 percent as it forecast sales and profit that trailed estimates after it began selling its products via subscriptions.

 Coffee, cocoa, oil and cotton lost at least 2.3 percent as 18 of the 24 commodities tracked by the S&P GSCI Index retreated, sending the gauge down 1.9 percent to the lowest level on a closing basis since November 2010.
 Wheat advanced for a third day as dry weather in Russia damaged crops.